piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 The green line you see is the route your packet takes to get to your server!

 Now let's take a look at some of the data about it's trip, scroll down until you see a list of hops along with some times in ms.
-Note that if traceroute can't find any data it will display a * for that hop.
+Note that if traceroute can't find any data it will display a * or n/a for that hop, also if it doesnt have an estimate of the round trip for the packet it will display a * or 0 ms for the time.

 ![trace_info](route_table.png)

 For each hop along the way that we have data for, we are shown the three times, each is the delay in ms that a packet takes to that router and back (known as RTT).
+A time of 0ms or * is means traceroute didn't have a estimate for that hop.

 Notice that the RTT numbers are not the same, can you imagine why the time for a packet to get there and back would vary?